-Community property is property and income acquired during marriage that vests equally in each spouse.
-Community property statutes implicate both federal and state tax laws but, because community property statutes vary from state to state, their effect on federal and state taxes consequently also vary.
+In some states, property and income acquired during marriage become community property and vest equally in each spouse.
+Because community property statutes vary from state to state, their effect on federal and state taxes consequently also vary.

-Additionally, because community property depends on the existence of marriage, same-sex couples have increased complexity here.
-Of the nine states with community property statutes, only California, Nevada, New Mexico, and Washington apply the rule to same-sex couples.
+Additionally, same-sex couples living in community property states experience increased complexity here because community property depends on the existence of marriage, which most states do not recognize for same-sex couples.
+In fact, only four community property states- California, Nevada, New Mexico, and Washington- apply the rule to same-sex couples.
 Registered domestic partners (RDPs) in California, Nevada, and Washington must also follow their state’s community property laws.
-In sum, same-sex couples living in community property states that recognize same-sex unions (i.e., marriage, civil union, and registered domestic partnership) must comply with their state’s community property laws.

-To better prepare your taxes and to learn more about community property, we have collected some resources and forms for your review.
+To better prepare your taxes and learn more about community property, below are FAQs and resources, including forms, for your review.

 To contact your senator in one of the four community property states, click here.